Surgical Technology program is welcome addition to SJVC’s Rancho Cordova campus

 “I’m just so proud of everything the Surgical Technology and Respiratory Technology students have accomplished in their community outreach, dedication and efforts in their studies, and involvement in campus life,” says Amy Bianco.
 “It’s been fun and gratifying to watch their personal and professional growth.”

 “This program (Surgical Technology) was already a life-changing experience that had great results on both my mental and physical life; teaching me so much technical stuff and great life skills,” says Okunev.

-There is already a tremendous amount of interest from those exploring a career as a Surgical Technology in the program’s December 3rd start date.
+There is already a tremendous amount of interest from those exploring a career as a Surgical Technologist in the program’s December 3rd start date.
 If you or someone you know is interested in enrolling, contact us at 866-544-7898 or request more information.

 Our RN to BSN program is a Bachelors degree completion option for Registered Nurses.